AndrewN04/tmdb-app/ARCHITECTURE.md

 ## Project Overview

-**TMDB Watchlist** is a movie discovery application that:
+**TMDB Watchlist** is a movie and TV show discovery application that:

-- Fetches live movie data from The Movie Database (TMDB) API.
+- Fetches live movie and TV show data from The Movie Database (TMDB) API.
+- Provides search functionality across movies and TV shows with filtering options.
 - Lets authenticated users manage a personal watchlist with notes, favorites, and category tags.
 - Persists watchlist data in a Supabase-hosted PostgreSQL database via Prisma ORM.
 - Uses Supabase Auth for user identity (supporting magic links or OAuth).

 The goal is to demonstrate a modern full-stack Next.js 16 App Router architecture with:

 - React Server Components for data fetching.
 - Server Actions for mutations.
 - Edge-cached API routes for TMDB proxy calls.